 Population validity depends on the choice of population and on the extent to which the study sample mirrors that population.
 Non-probability sampling methods are often used for convenience.
 With this type of sampling, the generalizability of results is limited to populations that share similar characteristics with the sample.

 Here, your sample is not representative of the whole population of students at your university.
 The findings can only reasonably be generalized to populations that share characteristics with the participants, e.g. college-educated men and STEM majors.

-For higher population validity, your sample would need to include people with different characteristics (e.g. women and students from different majors, countries, and socioeconomic backgrounds).
+For higher population validity, your sample would need to include people with different characteristics (e.g., women, non-binary people, and students from different majors, countries, and socioeconomic backgrounds).

 Samples like this one, from Western, Educated, Industrialized, Rich and Democratic (WEIRD) countries, are used in an estimated 96% of psychology studies, even though they represent only 12% of the world’s population.
 Since they are outliers in terms of visual perception, moral reasoning and categorization (among many other topics), WEIRD samples limit broad population validity in the social sciences.

 Ecological validity refers to whether you can reasonably generalize the findings of a study to other situations and settings in the ‘real world’.

 In the example above, it is difficult to generalize the findings to real-life driving conditions.
 A computer-based task using a mouse does not resemble real-life driving conditions with a steering wheel.
 Additionally, a static image of an orange cat may not represent common real-life hurdles when driving.